 With winter fast approaching, and now is the time to advise residents to clean out their drains, before heavy rains begin.
-John Bottala, owner of Western Supreme Rooter in Arcadia, weighs in on what homeowners need to know before the rainy season starts:
+John Bottala, owner of Western Supreme Rooter in Arcadia, weighs in on what homeowners need to know about drain cleaning before the rainy season starts:

 Q: What are some of the drains a homeowner needs to clean out before the heavy rains hit?